 - Complete this for each of the steps and arrange these based on their scores

-With this information gathered, you can identify the most effective change to make.
+- With this information gathered, you can identify the most effective change.

 This technique is highly valuable when you have many possible courses of action, and you need to prioritize them.